mvomiero/42_miniRT/README.md

 ## Usage

-Clone the repository with our [libft](https://github.com/mvomiero/42_libft) and the official 42 [minilibx](https://github.com/42Paris/minilibx-linux) submodules bu using the `--recurse-submodules` flag:
+* Clone the repository with our [libft](https://github.com/mvomiero/42_libft) and the official 42 [minilibx](https://github.com/42Paris/minilibx-linux) submodules bu using the `--recurse-submodules` flag:

 ```
 git clone --recurse-submodules https://github.com/mvomiero/42_miniRT.git
 ```
-to run the python script to test some scenes, error handling and features of the project:
+* to run the python script to test some scenes, error handling and features of the project:
 ```
 make test
 ```
+* When the rendered window shows, press `I` to have for the list of keys

 # Project description